cloudfoundry/community/toc/rfc/rfc-draft-enhance-stack-handling.md

 ### Usage

-The management entry of the stack in the stacks table of the CF API cannot be removed as long as apps exist which use it as the apps table has a foreign key relationship to the stacks table.
-The stack thus is still visible and still usable to all users of a CF Foundation even if being insecure, deprecated and SHOULD not be adopted anymore.\
+The management entry of the stack in the stacks table of the CF API cannot be removed as long as apps exist which use it as the stack delete has a check in place that looks up usage and prevents the deletion of a stack that is still in use. still visible and still usable to all users of a CF Foundation even if being insecure, deprecated and SHOULD not be adopted anymore.\
 It is a cumbersome process for the users to migrate their workload to a